yukh1402/cti-stix-diamond-activity-attack-graph/README.md

 ## How to use the tool?

 The STIX Bundle MUST have a structured schema with at least one or multiple STIX Domain Objects (SDO) of type Grouping.
-All other SDOs, STIX Relationship Objects (SROs) and STIX Cyber-observable Objects (SCOs) that are related or employed in the same context will be referenced in the `` "object_refs" `` field of the associated Grouping SDO.
+All other SDOs, STIX Relationship Objects (SROs) and STIX Cyber-observable Objects (SCOs) that are related or employed in the same context will be referenced via id in the `` "object_refs" `` field of the associated Grouping SDO.

 For providing a valid STIX Bundle schema that can be processed in the tool, three requirements are necessary: